aislingvasey/awsl-client/README.md

 awsl-client
 ===========

-Webservice client for the AWSL feed.
+A generated web service client for the AWSL feed.